 Now that we have been in our new house for almost two weeks, the dogs are settling in and becoming more and more comfortable.
 They absolutely love the 5 acres we have for them to play and run in.
 They have been exhausted by the end of every day… goal achieved!

-Thinking back, would I have done anything differently?
+Reflecting on it, would I have done anything differently?
 Maybe.
 The last time we moved, we hired movers and put our dog JJ in doggie daycare for moving day.
 Even though he was stressed watching us pack up, he didn’t experience the actual move, which I think really helped.
 Next time we move, hopefully not for a really long time, I think I would opt to do that instead of the Pods route.
-I feel it would be less stressful for the humans and dogs alike!
+I feel it would be less stressful for both humans and dogs.

-I want to hear your moving stories… comment below and I will be sure to respond as soon as possible.
+I’d love to hear your moving stories.
+Please comment below, and I’ll respond as soon as possible.